Glossary

 Layoff

-An employer-initiated termination driven by restructuring or cost reduction — not individual performance — affecting future career decisions.
+An employer-initiated termination driven by restructuring or cost reduction rather than individual performance, affecting future career decisions.

 Lazy Loading